Kalima-Entertainment/Fallout_Strategy/README.md

 ### Console commands
 help - list all commands
-destroy_all_entities - delete all characters from the map
+destroy_all_entities - delete all characters from the map fps n - changes the fps cap to n caps+ n - add n caps food+ n - add n food water+ n - add n water resources+ n - add n amount of water, caps and food god_mode - turs godmode on/off
+spawn_units: spawn 1 gathere, 1 melee and 1 ranged.
+Must have a building selected spawn gatherer/melee/ranged/army -  spawns 1 unit of the selected type or an army of 10 melee and 10 ranged
 ## Team

 * Marc Pagès